Deadline for submission: December 31, 2019

 - Be willing and able to fully take part in an intensive post-graduate level academic program and study tour.

 When possible, each participant will have a private room with a shared bathroom during the residency portion (four weeks) of the Institute.
-However, private room accommodations cannot be guaranteed during the residency portion of the program.
+However, private room accommodations are not guaranteed.
 During the study tour (up to two weeks), participants will likely share a hotel room with another participant of the same gender.
 During the residency, housing will typically be in college or university owned housing.
 Most meals will be provided at campus facilities, though participants may have access to a kitchen to cook some meals on their own.

 PROGRAM REQUIREMENTS & RESTRICTIONS:

 All participants are expected to participate fully in the program.
-Applicant should be aware that he/she is applying for an intensive program, and there will be little time for personal pursuits unrelated to the program.
+Candidates should be made aware that they are applying for an intensive program and there will be little time for personal pursuits unrelated to the program.
 The Institute is not a research program.
 Participants must attend all lectures and organized activities and complete assigned readings.
 Family members and/or friends may not accompany participants on any part of the program.
+Please note that Institute curriculum will not formally address teaching methodology and pedagogical methods.